“The Teeth are a Gateway to your Well-Being.”

 Protect against grinding.
 If you clench or grind your teeth at night, we’ll discuss preventive strategies to protect both your veneers and your natural teeth from excessive forces.

 Maintain regular dental visits.
-We check your veneers at each hygiene appointment, looking for any signs of wear, debonding, or bite changes.
+We check your veneers at each hygiene appointment, looking for any signs of wear, debonding, or changes.
 Catching small issues early prevents bigger problems.

 Be mindful of staining substances.
 While porcelain itself resists staining, the bonding material at the edges can discolor over time with heavy coffee, tea, or tobacco use.
 Moderation helps.